-If you leak an observable or proxy on the client side and it gets garbage collected, you will get a warning printed to the logs and the proxy will be closed for you.
+If you leak an observable on the client side and it gets garbage collected, you will get a warning printed to the logs and the observable will be unsubscribed for you.
 But don’t rely on this, as garbage collection is non-deterministic.

 A method can also return a

 ListenableFuture in its object graph and it will be treated in a similar manner to

 cancel method on the future will unsubscribe it from any future value and release any resources.